-- The current half inning is immediately over no matter how many outs are recorded.
+- The current 1⁄2 inning is immediately over no matter how many outs are recorded.

-- The entire team will receive a warning and the if the team has a second occurrence of an unapproved bat entering the batters box, the team will be removed from the remainder of the tournament.
+- The entire team will receive a warning and if the team has a second occurrence of an unapproved bat entering the batter’s box, the team will be removed from the remainder of the tournament.

 - A $100 fine will be imposed and required to be paid prior to the start of the teams next scheduled game.
 If the team refuses to pay the fine they will forfeit all future games at a losing score of 7-0.

-During ASANA World Series championship play, any time a player, coach or manager strikes another player, coach, or manager, that offending player, coach or manager, shall be ejected from the game and shall be removed from the park for the remainder of the tournament and banned from all remaining events.
+During ASANA World Series championship play, any time a player, coach or manager strikes another player, coach, or manager, that offending player, coach or manager, shall be ejected from the game and shall not be allowed to sit on the players’ bench. (p)

-Each team participating in the ASANA World Series must be represented by its team manager or her/his representative at the pre-tournament meeting.
+Each team participating in the ASANA World Series must be represented by its team manager or their representative at the pre-tournament meeting.
 Failure to attend this meeting will result in a fine, payable before taking the field.
-(W 02p)
+(W’02p)